- Competes with: Toyota Corolla, Chevrolet Cruze, Ford Focus, Hyundai Elantra

 Honda has also updated the car's steering and suspension.
 The electronically assisted power-steering system has a quicker ratio, while the springs are stiffer and the stabilizer bars are thicker to reduce body roll in corners.

 The cabin is quieter, with a thicker windshield and front side windows, Honda says.
 It also added soundproofing material in the dashboard, floor, doors and rear tray.
+Changes to the Civic's interior are designed to give it a more premium feel, according to Honda.
+They include new headliner material, soft-touch surfaces on the dashboard and upper portion of the doors, and new trim textures.
+Honda says the seat fabric has been improved, and an all-black color scheme is newly available.

 Standard features across the 2013 Civic range include Bluetooth connectivity with audio streaming, a backup camera, Honda's i-MID display screen, iPod connectivity, Pandora compatibility, steering-wheel audio controls, an outside temperature gauge and a sliding center armrest.